sumitsingh00/sumitsingh00/README.md

 - 👋 Hi, I’m @sumitsingh00
 - 👀 I’m interested in do some project on web developement
-- 🌱 I’m currently learning html css javascrpit flask
+- 🌱 I’m currently learning MERN full stack development
 - 📫 How to reach me email on sumit00134@gmail.com

 <!---